James Rose Innes: In Rhodes's government

-In Sprigg's government and the Boer War
+Sprigg's government and the Boer War

 Innes detested Rhodes, adamantly refused ever again to work for him, and deplored his co-opting and debasement of the Progressive Party.
 But he never became as estranged from the Progressives and pro-imperialists as many of his Cape liberal allies like W. P. Schreiner, Merriman, Sauer and James and Percy Molteno.

 Innes encouraged the Cape Colony to fund the British Royal Navy, and, unlike Merriman and Sauer, refused to support the 1898 vote of no-confidence in Sir Gordon Sprigg's government – partly because he had wanted the government's redistribution bill to pass, but also because he felt some loyalty to Sprigg and his supporters, with whom he retained a measure of influence.
 And Innes never became fully pro-Boer; he was critical of President Kruger's illiberal Uitlander policy and firmly believed, even after the Jameson Raid, that South Africa's best hope was Union within the Empire.
 When Sprigg was re-elected as Prime Minister in June 1900, succeeding Schreiner, Innes was happy to accept appointment again as Attorney-General, the only non-Progressive in Sprigg's Cabinet.

 Innes was gravely concerned about British conduct during the War, and, in determined correspondence with Lord Milner, urged more conciliatory tactics and criticised the unnecessary imposition of martial law (writing to Milner: "I hate the thing.
 It is abhorrent to me.").
 But Innes always empathised with both sides, and forever regarded Milner – in the view of many, the period's jingoistic arch-villain – with respect and even admiration.

 Innes's movement away from the mainstream of Cape liberalism and into the Progressive government created some distance between him and his former allies.
 But he remained a lifelong friend and admirer of, especially, Merriman and Schreiner.